danspielman/Laplacians.jl/README.md

 # Verson 0.3.1

-Changes still to make:

-* Put lifts and thicken into the new chimera.

 Changes:

+* The major change here is to the chimera and wted_chimera graph generators.
+The old versions have been preserved (despite the change in pseudorandom generators)

 * Moved `lex.jl` to the directory `buggy`, as on further testing we found bugs in it.

 * dropped wGrid3, as it produced a 4d grid so probably wasn't being used anyway.
 Dropped wGrid2 also.
 * Changed the names of many functions to bring closer to the Julia standard naming scheme.
-New names are empty_graph, path_graph, ring_graph, complete_graph, generalized_ring, rand_gen_ring, product_graph, join_graphs, ...
+New names are empty_graph, path_graph, ring_graph, complete_graph, generalized_ring, rand_gen_ring, product_graph, join_graphs, two_lift ...
 Set deprecation warnings for the old names.